Kenneth Kaunda: Biography, Presidency, Accomplishments, & Facts

 More Kenneth Kaunda Facts

 During his presidency, on several occasions, he requested from the U.S. to provide Zambia with nuclear weapons and other modern weapons.
 The U.S. vehemently turned down his request.
-So Kaunda turned his attention to the Soviet Union, obtaining a number of fighter jets.
+So Kaunda turned his attention to the Soviet Union in order to obtain a number of fighter jets.

 From 1970 to 1973, he was the chairman of the Non-Aligned Movement.
 He even hosted a summit in Lusaka in 1970.